Dragonflies

 Scarce Chaser - Libellula fulva

-The Scarce Chaser - Libellula fulva, is a mid-sized dragonfly with striking colour changes during its life.
+The Scarce Chaser – Libellula fulva, is a mid-sized dragonfly that undergoes striking colour changes during its life.

 Four-spotted Chaser - Libellula quadrimaculata

-The Four-spotted Chaser - Libellula quadrimaculata, is a mid-sized dragonfly with distinctive wings that give it its name.
+The Four-spotted Chaser – Libellula quadrimaculata, is a mid-sized dragonfly with distinctive wing patterns that give it its name.
 Often returns to the same perch in between feeding and defending its territory.

 Black-tailed Skimmer - Orthetrum cancellatum

-The Black-tailed Skimmer - Orthetrum cancellatum, is a very active and fast flyer.
+The Black-tailed Skimmer – Orthetrum cancellatum, is a very fast and active flyer.

 Keeled Skimmer - Orthetrum coerulescens